enkidevs/curriculum/linux/user-and-file-management/user-management/adding-new-users-with-useradd.md

 ???

-- It doesn’t have a password set up.
+- It doesn't have a password set up.
-- It doesn’t have a group assigned.
+- It doesn't have a group assigned.
-- It doesn’t have a home directory.
+- It doesn't have a home directory.
-- It doesn’t have an account picture.
+- It doesn't have an account picture.

 ---